 Another way the viewers judged the message was through the visual identity, or logo.

 Where a logo was visible, the ability to judge trustworthiness was simple.
 Where there was no logo, or a logo they had not seen before, several viewers moved directly to a position of distrust.

 Others relied on aesthetic style indicators like colour, typeface, or decorative elements to determine who the author of the message was.

 Understanding these findings is critical to tackling the most important issue of our time.
-Knowing our audiences better and being informed about how we deploy colour, imagery, logos and other elements in the graphic design of climate change communication helps boost our understanding and engagement.
+Knowing our audiences better and being informed about how we deploy colour, imagery, logos and other elements in the graphic design of communication helps boost our understanding and engagement.
 Without that understanding, we all lose.